Frequently Asked Questions

 1. How long have you been writing?

-I started writing until 2005.
+I started writing in 2005.
 I used to hate writing, but as I got more practice at it (in my dayjobs), I stopped fearing it.
 Here’s the story of how I began.

 2. I want to be a writer.
 Should I take any special classes?

 I’ve never taken a creative writing class, so I can’t really speak to that.
 I think the best ways to improve your writing are to read, and to write, in that order.
 Read as much as you can, in as many genres as you can stand.
-Write a little everyday.
+Write every day.

 Getting published requires a great story AND execution.
 Your writing needs to be polished–and practice definitely helps.
 So does editing.
 Lots and lots of editing.